 Since entering the priesthood, she has served several parishes in Brooklyn and also works closely with interfaith social justice organizations, including Faith in New York, The New Sanctuary Coalition of NYC, and Long Island Jobs with Justice.

-She is married to Meghan Faux (Gerorgetown Law, '99), the Project Director of Brooklyn Legal Services.
+She is married to Meghan Faux (Gerorgetown Law, '99), the Chief Deputy Attorney General For Social Justice in the New York State Attorney General's Office.
 They live in Fort Greene, Brooklyn with their two daughters.